All You Need To Know About Brandy: The Legendary French Wine Distillate

 The distillation is classic, double; there are no differences from other distillates.
 It depends greatly on the cut and thickness you intend to give to your brandy.

-The boiler is filled with wine and then heated with steam.
+The boiler is filled with wine and heated with steam.
 The steam begins to rise, passes into the neck, and ends up in the “refrigerator,” where it condenses.

 The aging of the brandy